 On behalf of my colleagues in the Department of Cardiothoracic Anesthesiology, it is my distinct privilege to welcome you to our department!
 We are proud to be a part of Cleveland Clinic and recognized as the national leader in the clinical care of patients with cardiovascular disease.
-Our department is in unique equipoise: we belong to the Anesthesiology Institute (AI) under the leadership of Dr. David Brown, but we work solely in the Heart & Vascular Institute (HVI) under the leadership of Dr. Bruce Lytle.
+Our department is in unique equipoise: we belong to the Anesthesiology Institute (AI) under the leadership of Dr. David Brown, but we work solely in the Heart & Vascular Institute (HVI).
 We collaborate with some of the most innovative cardiovascular and thoracic surgeons and specialists in the world in one of the most dynamic hospital systems in the country as noted by Newsweek.

 This department has a proud history and celebrates the leadership of its two previous chairmen and giants in the field of cardiac anesthesia, Drs.
 Fawzy Estafanous and Norman Starr.
 Now, under the leadership of its Vice-Chairs, Drs.
 Michael Licina and Colleen Koch, the department continues its remarkable clinical achievements, including our surgical outcomes in over 5800 heart, lung and vascular procedures, 4100 heart surgeries, 157 lung transplants, 140 robotic heart surgeries, and 120 heart transplants and ventricular assist devices over the past year.
 We accomplished all this work in tandem with the finest Certified Registered Nurse Anesthetists team in the country as led by Mrs. Carol Ratcliff.